Tommy Pham Preview, Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Tommy Pham (.262 on-base percentage in past 10 games, 63 points below season-long percentage), battle starter Kyle Freeland and the Colorado Rockies at Chase Field, Tuesday at 9:40 PM ET.
+On Wednesday, Tommy Pham (batting .179 in his past 10 games) and the Arizona Diamondbacks face the Colorado Rockies, whose starting pitcher will be Chris Flexen.
+First pitch is at 3:40 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Rockies.
+He had a hitless showing in his most recent game (0-for-4) against the Rockies.

 Tommy Pham Game Info & Props vs. the Rockies